 Last summer, in the brief period between the first and second Covid waves, I was amazed to see a number of funfairs popping up across South London.
-Funfairs are so evocative of childhood, fun and freedom, that their appearance in what was still then very much the midst of a global pandemic, seemed totally incongruous.
+Funfairs are so evocative of childhood, of fun and freedom, that their appearance in what was then still very much the midst of a global pandemic seemed totally incongruous.

-On an August bank holiday, I took my camera and walked around the near-deserted funfair on Streatham Common, near my flat.
-The piece of creative non-fiction that resulted from this has now been published in The Mechanics Institute Review.
-The piece uses funfairs to as a focus for exploring memory and nostalgia, and the capacity of certain everyday triggers to transport you back to intense and meaningful moments in time.
+On an August bank holiday, I took my camera and walked around the near-deserted funfair on the common near my flat.
+The piece of creative non-fiction that came out of this has now been published in The Mechanics Institute Review.
+The piece uses funfairs as a focus for exploring memory and nostalgia, the capacity of certain everyday triggers to transport you back to intense and meaningful moments in time.

-It is also partly about surrealism, and how the ‘jolt’ – the jarring moments of dislocation, disorientation and realisation – described by people like Louis Aragon and Andre Breton can be encountered in the most mundane contexts.
-In this case, a South London funfair on a rainy day in August…
+It is also partly about surrealism, and how the disorientating ‘jolt’ described by people like Louis Aragon and Andre Breton can be encountered in the most mundane contexts.
+In this case, a South London funfair on a rainy day in August.

 The piece can be accessed here, and also features a photograph by me: